 Following Carl Menger, all branches and authors of the Austrian School of Economics consider that the engine of the economy is the subjective actions of individuals (this consideration will be essential when establishing limits to what is possible to know or not of the emerging orders that these produce).
 From this consideration, and through a logical-deductive reasoning of its implications, explanations of the real-world economic phenomena are elaborated —such as value, exchange, prices, interest rates or business profits—, until reaching a comprehensive science of human action, which includes theories of the structure of production, of money, of entrepreneurship, of market processes and of business cycles.
 This key methodological difference will be fundamental when determining whether it is epistemologically possible or not —regardless of talent or resources allocated to the problem— to forecast the evolution of financial markets, and its consequences in investing.

 The power of an “Austrian investing” lies fundamentally in considering the individuality and freedom of market players.
-Participants in the financial markets —as in any other free market— are ultimately real people; with their own interests, thoughts, fears, targets, preferences, beliefs and above all, their freedom to choose what to do at any moment —even to change their opinion.
+Participants in the financial markets —as in any other free market— are real people; with their own interests, thoughts, fears, targets, preferences, beliefs, and their freedom to choose what to do at any moment —even to change their opinion.
 Markets are not a chart or a bunch of price data series, it is free people (not a theoretical abstraction) interacting with each other globally 24/7.
 In other words, people are not mathematically modelable aggregates —as Keynesianism promotes— that can be forecasted via increasingly complex mathematical functions and techniques (as new Econometrics, Deep Learning, Machine Learning, etc.).

-Recognizing and accepting that people are fundamentally free has profound consequences in investing when answering: 1) in what proportion to invest in our portfolio, and 2) what risk control to implement; as explained here.
+Recognizing and accepting that people are fundamentally free has profound consequences in investing when answering: 1) in what proportion to invest in our portfolio, and 2) what risk control to implement as explained here.
 This gives us a fundamental edge over other mainstream frameworks of thought in the investment industry.

 Rise and Fall of a Worldview

-Although the Austrian School of Economics enjoyed a much more preeminent position among the Economics Schools in the late 19th and early 20th centuries, it is since the Second World War when it began to lose presence in the international economic debate after a generalized process of mathematical quantification of the Economy, popularized by and through the main public and private educational centers of almost the whole world.
-Since then, the Keynesian and neoclassical paradigms that advocate static and deterministic views of the Economy, based on aggregates, were imposed; being its ultimate goal to provide systematic support and alleged justification for top-down social engineering and the massive intervention of the public sector in people’s lives —sometimes tragically leading to terrible collectivist dictatorships.
+Although the Austrian School of Economics enjoyed a much more preeminent position among the Economics Schools in the late 19th and early 20th centuries, it is since the Second World War when it began to lose presence in the international economic debate after a generalized process of mathematical quantification of the Economy, popularized by and through the main public and private educational centers of almost the entire world.
+Since then, the Keynesian and neoclassical paradigms that advocate static and deterministic views of the Economy, based on aggregates, were imposed; being its goal to provide systematic support and alleged justification for top-down social engineering and the massive intervention of the public sector in people’s lives —sometimes tragically leading to terrible collectivist dictatorships.

 It is therefore convenient to recover the Austrian School of Economics paradigm when it comes to investing, since its fundamental hypotheses are more coherent —or at least not contradictory— with what we are able to know about the markets.
 That is, the Austrian School of Economics is a more appropriate paradigm when dealing with emerging orders —as financial markets— resulting from hyper-complex human action.